Package 'prismaid'

 • model: Model name.
 Options vary by provider:

 • temperature: Controls model randomness.
-Range: 0 to 1 (or 0 to 2 for GoogleAI).
+Range: 0 to 1 (0 to 2 for GoogleAI).
 Lower values reduce randomness.

 • tpm_limit: Tokens per minute limit before delaying prompts.
 Default: 0 (no delay).